anchorpipe/anchorpipe/apps/docs/DEPLOYMENT.md

 ## Overview

-The documentation site is automatically deployed to Vercel:
+The documentation site is automatically deployed to Vercel via **Vercel's GitHub integration**:

 - **Production**: Deploys on every push to `main` branch
 - **Preview**: Creates preview deployments for pull requests

+> **Note**: Vercel handles deployments automatically when the project is connected to GitHub.
+The GitHub Actions workflow (`.github/workflows/docs-deploy.yml`) is optional and only adds PR comments with preview URLs.
+If you prefer, you can rely entirely on Vercel's native GitHub integration.

 ## Initial Setup